kumabuchi/ClusterServerMonitor-for-lab/README.md

 HPC Cluster Server Monitor System for laboratory.

-It is a program for the laboratory.
+It is the program for the laboratory.